An urgent necessity: Opening up a struggle against the dictatorship of the billionaires

 Trump’s extreme and desperate measures mean that the magnitude of the crisis is such that it is impossible for the ruling class to rule in the old way.
 Nothing that is reported in the capitalist media about the fight over Trump’s executive orders and his measures to take over and reshape the federal government will illuminate what this is all about.
 It is about the class struggle and how to open a big assault on the working class and prevent the working class from rebelling against it.

 To the sections of the ruling class that remain tied to the Democratic Party, what the Trump regime is doing is either illegal, unconstitutional or an attack on democracy.
-The Democrats’ opposition to Trump’s actions are based on their view of self-serving bourgeois democracy.
+The Democrats’ opposition to Trump’s actions is based on their view of self-serving bourgeois democracy.
 Their lawyers are taking Trump and his forces to court.
 Soon they will be having hearings and doing anything that they can out of fear of the loss of power — but also to circumvent the working class and prevent it from turning this into a class struggle, an anti-capitalist struggle.

 In sharp distinction, our view and response to the crisis should be exposing and opposing its class character.